HudsonGTV/HudsonGTV.github.io/README.md

 HKG Repo Code!
-Feel free to use thi for reference, but please do NOT copy any code and/or assets!
+Feel free to use this for reference, but please do NOT copy any code and/or assets!
 I worked hard on them, so please respect that.
 Again, feel free to use this repo for reference just don't take anything off of it.